anonymous-pldi-2022/anonymous-pldi-2022/README.md

 * antlr4-python3-runtime version 4.9.2, can be installed by `pip3 install antlr4-python3-runtime==4.9.2`

 ## Learning
+To generate input seeds for a program subject, we use the `learn/glade-py/src/fuzz.py` script.
+For example, the following command generates seed inputs for Decimals:

+    cd learn/glade-py/src && python3 glade.py decimals

-To run the learning tasks, run commands:
+To run all learning tasks, run command:

     make learn